lupyuen/lupyuen.github.io/src/dsi2.md

 ![Apache NuttX RTOS on PinePhone](https://lupyuen.github.io/images/dsi2-title.jpg)

-# Test Zig Display Driver on PinePhone
+# Test MIPI DSI Driver on PinePhone

 _Are we sure that our Zig Driver talks OK to PinePhone's MIPI DSI Display?_